prashantpaddune/Instagram-clone/README.md

 3. Make required changes and commit (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

+## License

+This project is licensed under the GNU General Public License v3.0